htcondor/htcondor-ce/docs/installation/htcondor-ce.md

 For sites outside of the OSG that need to upload the APEL accounting records, HTCondor-CE supports uploading batch and blah APEL records for HTCondor batch systems:

-1. Install the HTCondor-CE APEL package:
+1. Install the HTCondor-CE APEL package on your CE host:

         :::console
         root@host # yum install htcondor-ce-apel